dslab-epfl/svshi/svshi/documentation/documentation.md

 This execution plan has the advantage of sending **less data** through the KNX bus, as apps are executed in batches and state updates are coalesced to only take into account the latest value, discarding all intermediate states.
 It also avoids sending unnecessary telegrams that would ask a device to change its state to its current value (e.g., send an "on" command to a light that is already in the "on" state).
 Moreover, apart from the initialization phase, **no reads** are sent to the KNX bus.
-Furthermore, another benefit of keeping a local copy of the physical state is that it is possible for apps to read the state of devices that are usually **write-only** in a KNX-only usage, such as some actuators.
+Furthermore, another benefit of keeping a local copy of the physical state is that apps can read the state of devices that are usually **write-only** in a KNX-only usage, such as some actuators.

 On the other hand, the distributed nature of KNX is lost, as most logic is **centralized** in SVSHI.